patricos/7tq2z/README.md

 Platform is: Ubuntu 14.04 LTE.
 Firstly install: `python` (version 2.7.6 was used/tested), `gccgo-go` (4.9.3), `ruby` (1.9.3p484)

 You need the repository.
-Go to the location you want the repo to sit and run: `git init && git pull https://github.com/patricos/7tq2z`.
+Go to the location you want the repo to sit and run: `git clone  https://github.com/patricos/7tq2z`.
 From now on the absolute path of reference in this document is the direcotry of this repository.

 One program needs compiling: `cd src/worker && go build rpnworker.go`